 However, because you have two different personalities inside your head, your Inner Parent and Inner Child, they often have differing needs and perspectives which can result in direct conflict.
 This can take several forms but basically the end result is an inner conflict which results in unhappiness.
 You will eventually notice that your Inner Conflicts typically follow the same patterns as the outer conflicts you’ve had with your outer parents.

-The Inner Conflict Resolution Process forms Part II of the “yellow book.”
-Understanding these 8 Steps is a crucial aspect of advancing your understanding of the SPP.
+The Inner Conflict Resolution Process takes up all of Part II of the “yellow book.”
+Understanding these 8 Steps is a crucial aspect for advancing your understanding of the SPP.
 Recently a group of practitioners spent several weeks working on the Inner Conflict resolution process and they did an excellent job of clarifying the 8 steps into a mini-module suitable for two-sided printing.
 IC Resolution Worksheet_01